allenta/varnish-bans-manager/README.rst

 VBM implements a subset of the functionality provided by the `Varnish Administration Console <https://www.varnish-software.com/vac>`_ (VAC).
-If you are alreday using VAC, you are probably not interested in using VBM.
+If you are already using VAC, you are probably not interested in using VBM.
 However, VAC is part of the Varnish enterprise subscriptions services and it's not available as standalone software for free.
 Unlike VAC: